TheAcharya/MarkerData-Website/docs/README.md

 ## System Requirements

-macOS Ventura 13.6.7 or later
+macOS Sonoma 14.7 or later
-Final Cut Pro 10.7.1 or later
+Final Cut Pro 11.0 or later
 Runs only on Apple silicon Macs
+Internet connection is necessary for some modules and functionality

 ## Use Cases
 - Marker Notes Database